Vaa3D/vaa3d_tools/bigneuron_ported/AmosSironi_PrzemyslawGlowacki/RegMST_tracing_plugin/README.txt

       ./vaa3d -x RegMST -f tracing_func -i <inimg_file> -p <channel> <n_AC> <reg_path_1.cfg> ... <reg_path_n_AC.cfg> <window size>

              inimg_file                                The input image
-             channel                                   Data channel for tracing.
+	     fb_image weights_img                      Path to the separable filter bank and weight matrix used to extract features from the image fb_ac weights_ac                          Path to the separable filter bank and weight matrix used to extract features from the tubularity score channel                                   Data channel for tracing.
 Start from 1 (default 1) n_AC                                      Number of autoncontext iterations to compute tubularity.
 1 = one regressor i.e. no auto-context; 0 = apply MST on original image (default 0) reg_path_1.cfg ... reg_path_n_AC.cfg      Path to regressors (generated using RegressionTubularityAC plugin).
 Number of files must be equal to n_AC.